Report Contents

 Bank-level encryption protects your searches.
 All transactions secured with SSL certification and PCI compliance.

-Everything About North Charleston VIN Checks
+Everything about North Charleston VIN checks

 North Charleston sits in a high-risk flood zone where the October 2015 '1000-year flood' and Hurricane Florence in 2018 damaged thousands of vehicles.
 Many flood-damaged cars get cleaned up and resold without proper disclosure — sometimes the branding doesn't show up until you search nationwide databases.
 Plus, the port city location means vehicles flow in from across the Southeast, including states with looser salvage title regulations.
 A thorough VIN check searches NMVTIS records across all 50 states for flood branding, salvage history, and title washing patterns that local SC DMV records might miss.
-Worth the $12.95 to avoid a $15,000 mistake.
+It's worth the $12.95 to avoid a $15,000 mistake.

 Check for musty odors in the cabin and trunk, water lines under carpets and floor mats, and corrosion around seat brackets and in the spare tire well.
 Look for rust in unusual places like inside door frames and around electrical connectors.
 Test all electronics thoroughly — windows, locks, infotainment, climate control — because water damage often causes intermittent electrical problems months after the flood.
 Our reports pull insurance loss records that show storm-related claims even if the vehicle wasn't totaled.
 If the seller can't provide maintenance records or the title history has gaps, that's a red flag.
 The thing is, flood damage often doesn't show up immediately, so you need the complete history before you buy.